prob140/prob140.github.io/logistics.md

 2. **One weekly lab**, which will be designed so that you can complete it (or almost complete it) during lab. **Each lab is due on the same Friday by 11:59 p.m.**

-3. Quizzes, four times during the term, in discussion section.
+3. **Quizzes**, four times during the term, in discussion section.
 No computers involved.
 Quiz Dates are
 	1. Wednesday 2/1 (3rd week)
 	2. Wednesday 2/15 (5th week)
 	3. Wednesday 3/22 (10th week)